-How to Hire a Distributed Team
+How to Hire Remote Workers for Distributed Teams

 Hiring the right candidates with the skills, experience and mindset needed to succeed in a given role is a top priority for HR professionals.
 However, hiring a distributed workforce makes this process especially challenging since HR and hiring managers may not have the opportunity to meet applicants in-person prior to extending an offer.
 But, with the right communication tools in place and a strategic interviewing process, you can find and hire qualified candidates that will add value to your distributed teams and make lasting contributions to your company.